Openhab-Nodes/website/content/en/developer/addons.md

 ## Configurations for Addons

-Configuration, may it be Thing or Addon or Service configuration, in openHAB X must be possible in textual form as well as graphical via forms and dialogs.
+Configuration, may it be Thing or Addon or Service configuration, in OHX must be possible in textual form as well as graphical via forms and dialogs.
 For this to work, the configuration meta data or configuration description is necessary.
 OHX uses **JsonSchema** for this purpose.